OFS/opae-sdk/doc/opae-c++/opaecxx.md

 The following is a list of goals and design decisions made while designing this API.

 ### Simplicity
 Keep the API as small and lightweight as possible.
-Features such as system validation and orchestration are beyond the scope of this.
+Although features such as system validation or orchestration are beyond the scope of this API, using this API for their development should be relatively easy.

 ### Extensibility and Interoperability
 While keeping to the goal of simplicity, the OPAE C++ API is designed to allow for better reuse by either extending the API or by integrating with other languages.